Francis Quinn: Auxiliary Bishop of San Francisco

 Pope Paul VI on April 24, 1978, appointed Quinn as titular bishop of Numana and as an auxiliary bishop of San Francisco.
 He was consecrated on June 28, 1978, by Archbishop John Raphael Quinn at the Cathedral of Saint Mary of the Assumption in San Francisco.

 Bishop of Sacramento

 On December 18, 1979, Pope John Paul II appointed Quinn as bishop of Sacramento.

-From 1980-1992, seven new parishes, several missions, two elementary schools, and one high school were established.
+From 1980 to 1992, seven new parishes, several missions, two elementary schools, and one high school were established.
 He oversaw a 10-year pastoral plan for the diocese as well as a spiritual renewal program, reorganized the deanery structure, initiated a diocesan pastoral council, and celebrated the hundredth anniversary of the diocese.

 Quinn inspired and encouraged women to lead in parish governance, educational, liturgical, financial and social ministries.
 He also activated lay individuals to continue their formation and assume leadership roles in various groups and movements.
-He supported the launch of an AIDS hospice and he protested the death penalty on the steps of the Capitol and at prison gates.
+He supported the launch of an HIV/AIDS hospice and he protested the death penalty on the steps of the California State Capitol in Sacramento and at prison gates.
 He also spoke up regarding nuclear disarmament, immigration policies, and many foreign issues.